-RE:

-RPT evaluations in the context of COVID-19 pandemic
+RE: RPT evaluations in the context of COVID-19 pandemic

 The novel COVID-19 pandemic has dramatically impacted every aspect of our lives.
 Departmental RPT elaborations were written and adopted without clauses addressing how natural disasters such as a pandemic might impact candidates.
 Every aspect of faculty work has been affected by the current COVID-19 conditions.
-The process for a department to change their elaborations cannot happen in time for revised elaborations to be used in the upcoming cycle of reviews.
+While seven departments have made revisions to their elaborations that include provisions for mitigating circumstances, many departments have not finished the process for making revisions to their elaborations.

 Once the evaluation process has started, the review criteria cannot be changed.
-The start dates for review are August 28, for the 2nd year evaluations and October 1, for everyone else.
-Therefore, it is paramount that we consider the effect of the pandemic when applying the existing departmental elaborations to the evaluation of faculty.
+The start dates for review was September 10, for all faculty.
+Therefore, it is paramount that we all consider the effect of the pandemic when applying the existing departmental elaborations to the evaluation of faculty.

-Our campus "Principles, Criteria and Procedures for Retention, Promotion, and Tenure Review" policy, states in Section V: F, "It shall be the responsibility of the Departmental RPT Committee Chair and the candidate to gather information pertinent to the RPT review, including student evaluation of teaching data and a current vita."
-In Section V: G, "The Departmental RPT Committee shall be responsible for providing detailed description and evaluation of the candidate's performance for each of the stated criteria.
+Our campus "Principles, Criteria and Procedures for Retention, Promotion, and Tenure Review" policy states, in Section V: F, that "it shall be the responsibility of the Departmental RPT Committee Chair and the candidate to gather information pertinent to the RPT review, including student evaluation of teaching data and a current vita."
+Section V: G adds that "The Departmental RPT Committee shall be responsible for providing detailed description and evaluation of the candidate's performance for each of the stated criteria.
 The purpose shall be to communicate all pertinent information about the candidate to subsequent levels of review."

-The Principles, Criteria and Procedures policy, and departmental elaborations were written and reviewed without clauses addressing the impacts of natural disasters.
-Thus, candidates should include statements of how the COVID-19 pandemic impacted their teaching, RSCA and service.
-Then, Department RPT Committees, in their "detailed description and evaluation," should include statements of context so that subsequent levels of review, in conducting their independent reviews (Sections V: H, I, J, K), may develop understandings of the ways in which the COVID-19 pandemic and limited access to campus have impacted the candidates' teaching, RSCA, and service activities in relation to the departmental elaborations.
+The Principles, Criteria and Procedures policy, and most of our departmental elaborations, were written and reviewed without clauses addressing the impacts of natural disasters.
+For this reason, candidates should include statements elaborating on how the COVID-19 pandemic impacted their teaching, RSCA and service.
+Then, Department RPT Committees, in their "detailed description and evaluation," should include statements of context so that subsequent levels of review, in conducting their independent reviews (Sections V: H, I, J, K), may develop understandings of the ways in which the COVID-19 pandemic and limited access to campus have impacted the candidate's teaching, RSCA, and service activities in relation to the departmental elaborations.
 As a guide, we recommend that department RPT committees consider the following: